pmean/build-website/text/07/RecommendationsSackett.md

 1. Is the diagnostic test available, affordable, accurate, and precise in your setting?
-2. Can you generate a clinically sensible estimate of your patient\'s pre-test probability?
+2. Can you generate a clinically sensible estimate of your patient's pre-test probability?
 3. Will the resulting post-test probabilities affect your management and help your patient?

-Let\'s consider this advice in detail.
+Let's consider this advice in detail.

 **Was there an independent, blind comparison?** Any research study evaluating a diagnostic test is going to compare it to a more expensive or invasive test that produces a definitive diagnosis of disease.
-The test that provides a definitive diagnosis is referred to as the \"gold standard.\" Blinding is important in any research study, but it is especially important when there is subjectivity in the interpretation of results.
+The test that provides a definitive diagnosis is referred to as the "gold standard."
+Blinding is important in any research study, but it is especially important when there is subjectivity in the interpretation of results.
 Most diagnostic tests require some level of judgment and if the person applying the diagnostic test is aware of the results of the gold